-In compliance with the regulations of the California Transparency in Supply Chains Act (SB 657) (“CTSCA”) and the UK Modern Slavery Act of 2015 (“UKMSA”), and the Australian Modern Slavery Act of 2019 (“AMSA”), the following “Statement” discloses and updates the policies and actions of Fruit of the Loom and affiliated companies, including Fruit of the Loom, Inc.; Union Underwear Company, Inc. d/b/a Fruit of the Loom; Fruit of the Loom, Ltd.; Russell Corporation Australia Pty.
-Ltd.; Vanity Fair Brands, LP; and Russell Brands, LLC (collectively, “Fruit of the Loom” or “Company”) relating to human trafficking and modern slavery in our global supply chain during 2022.
+In compliance with the regulations of the California Transparency in Supply Chains Act (SB 657) (“CTSCA”), the UK Modern Slavery Act of 2015 (“UKMSA”), and the Australian Modern Slavery Act of 2019 (“AMSA”), the following “Statement” discloses and updates the policies and actions of Fruit of the Loom and affiliated companies, including Fruit of the Loom, Inc.; Union Underwear Company, Inc. d/b/a Fruit of the Loom; Fruit of the Loom, Ltd.; Russell Corporation Australia Pty.
+Ltd.; Vanity Fair Brands, LP; and Russell Brands, LLC (collectively, “Fruit of the Loom” or “Company”) relating to Modern Slavery in our global supply chain during 2022.
 In order to prepare this joint statement, we engaged with each of the foregoing entities covered by this Statement, and consulted the entities we own or control.

 Melissa Burgess Taylor

 Chairman and Chief Executive Officer

 Modern Slavery is a complex issue that requires diligence and collaboration at all levels of our supply chain.
 Our 2022 accomplishments included the following:

 - We continue to advance the total mapping of our supply chain: